-The clock is mounted in a socket on the face of the cabinet and is held in place with bristle pad material.
+The clock is mounted on the face of the cabinet with bristle pad material.

-Carefully remove the clock from the socket by alternately prying the left and right sides gently outward.
+Carefully remove the clock by alternately prying the left and right sides gently outward.

-After replacing the battery, simply press the clock firmly back into the socket.
+After replacing the battery, simply press the clock firmly back onto the bristle pad.